AppHubPlatform/docs/getting-started.md

     NSURL *jsCodeLocation = [build.bundle URLForResource:@"main"
                                            withExtension:@"jsbundle"];

 As is standard for React Native apps, initialize an `RCTRootView` with this `jsCodeLocation` and present the view.

+When you deploy new builds of your app with AppHub, the SDK downloads the new build in the background and then loads from the cache at the next call to `[AppHub buildManager].currentBuild`.

+If no AppHub cached builds are available, the SDK will default to using the build that was submitted to the App Store.

 ---